Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/development/microservices.md

     Helper[RDS Token Updater]
     DescriboDB[PostgreSQL Datenbank]
     RedisH[Redis Master Helper]
     subgraph "Adapters & Ports (Layer1)"
       PInvenio[Port Zenodo]
       POwncloud[Port Owncloud]
       POSF[Port OSF]
       PReva[Port Reva]
       PDatasafe[Port Datasafe]
       subgraph "Use Cases (Layer2)"
         UCExporter[Exporter Service]
         UCPort[Port Service]
         UCMetadata[Metadata Service]
         %% UCProject[Project Service]
         subgraph "Central Services (Layer3)"
           Redis[Redis Cluster]
           CSToken[Token Storage]
           CSProject[Research Manager]
         end
         Centralservices(" ")
         Ports(" ")
       end
     end
   end
   WWWI[incoming connections]
   WWWO[outgoing connections]
   click OP "/impl/plugins/owncloud/"
   click Describo "https://github.com/Arkisto-Platform/describo-online"
   click Helper "https://github.com/Sciebo-RDS/RDS-Web/tree/rework/helper"
   click Web "https://github.com/Sciebo-RDS/RDS-Web"
   click PInvenio "/impl/layer1-port-invenio-docstring"
   click POwncloud "/impl/layer1-port-storage-docstring"
   click PReva "https://github.com/Sciebo-RDS/port-reva"
   click POSF "/impl/layer1-port-osf-docstring"
   click PDatasafe "https://github.com/Sciebo-RDS/port_datasafe"
   click UCPort "/impl/layer2-port-service-docstring"
   click UCExporter "/impl/layer2-exporter-service-docstring"
   click UCMetadata "/impl/layer2-metadata-service-docstring"
   click CSProject "/impl/layer3-research-manager-docstring"
   click CSToken "/impl/layer3-token-storage-docstring"
   %% define connections
   WWWI --> OP
   OP --> Ingress --> Describo & Web
   Web --> CSProject & UCExporter & UCMetadata & UCPort & Describo
   CSToken & UCExporter & UCMetadata & UCPort --- Ports
   UCExporter & UCMetadata & UCPort --- Centralservices
   Ports --> PInvenio & POwncloud & PReva & POSF & PDatasafe
   Centralservices --> CSProject & CSToken
   CSProject --> Redis
   Helper --> Describo & RedisH
   CSToken --> RedisH & Redis
   Describo --> DescriboDB
   PInvenio & PDatasafe & POwncloud & PReva & POSF --> WWWO
 classDef SkipLevel width:0px;
 class Ports,Centralservices SkipLevel
 ```

+### EFSS Integration

+The integration of the RDS application into an EFSS system (*integration platform*) is realized as a native plugin through the platform's own plugin system.
+The plugin wraps the RDS standalone application into an iFrame and is not part of the described layering structure.

+Due to the diverse landscape of EFSS software, RDS has to provide the highest possible integration diversity.
+For this the responsibility is handed over to the target platform: There must be a plugin system that allows for the integration of third-party applications.
+Owncloud is the first target platform.
+Further integrations must adhere to the Oauth2 concept.
+RDS only implements and makes available API endpoints.

+RDS uses the first token it receives for a user of an integration platform as the main token, all subsequently added tokens assigned to the same user and integration platform are interpreted as connected services and offered to the user for selection.
+This also results in the use of unique user names or IDs for each integration platform.
+Although the same user name or ID may occur several times in RDS, it must be possible to attribute it uniquely to the integration platform.

+It is also easy to implement new integrations with other repository services, as the new service must offer Oauth2 and the user must be able to authorise himself to RDS with this service.
+All services integrated with RDS can then be given to the user to choose and authorise, so that RDS can authorise itself to them on behalf of the user.
+RDS offers a lot of different API endpoints, so that the integration can focus on displaying and sending requests and not on implementing complex algorithms.